If you’re reading this article, searching for the best Google AdSense alternatives, it means two things:

 Also since they serve AdSense ads through their platform too, having an AdSense account is mandatory.

 But Ezoic has its own ace up its sleeve.
-It can increase your overall AdSense revenue, by constantly doing testing between various ad sizes, types, and positions on your website through their AI algorithm.
+It can increase your AdSense earnings, by constantly doing testing between various ad sizes, types, and positions on your website through their AI algorithm.

 Ezoic is basically a platform that takes ads from all the top ad networks in the world including Google AdSense and makes them compete against each other for a spot on your site, thus increasing your RPM and revenue.